lmacken/scrutiny/README.md

 * Automatically run linters and static analysis tools, and use git to track & display changes in the output
-* Web interactivity, ability to +1/-1/comment/tag/flag changes, with links to datanommer for more details
+* Web interactivity, ability to +1/-1/comment/tag/flag changes, with links to [datagrepper](https://apps.fedoraproject.org/datagrepper) for more details
 * Statistics by project, committer, distro-wide audit coverage, etc
-* A datanommer-querying mutt-like console auditor
+* A datagrepper-querying mutt-like console auditor

 Running
 -------